Shruti733/Pewlett-Hackard-Analysis/README.md

 Based on the data above, we have observed the following:

-1. Total number of retiring employees are 72458, which are almost 25% of the total number of employees (300024).
+1. Total number of retiring employees are `72458`, which are almost `25%` of the total number of employees `(300024)`.

 ![Total_employees](image_analysis/Total_employees.png)

 ![total_retiring_employees](image_analysis/total_retiring_employees.png)

-2. Total number of employees eligible for mentorship program are 1549, which are about 2% of the total number of employees retiring (72498).
+2. Total number of employees eligible for mentorship program are `1549`, which are about `2%` of the total number of employees retiring `(72498)`.
 We have compared the number of employees eligible for mentorship to number of retiring employees as the number of retiring employees is a reflector of how many new employees are going to join the organization who will require mentorship.

 ## Summary

-1. Total 72458 roles will need to be filled as the "silver tsunami" begins to make an impact.
+1. Total `72458` roles will need to be filled as the **"silver tsunami"** begins to make an impact.
 To get the more precise results, we have made another table where we have extracted the retiring employees per birth year.
-From this table, we can query and find out the number roles need to be filled each year.
+From this table, we can query and find out the total number roles need to be filled each year.

 ![year_wise_retirement](image_analysis/year_wise_retirement.png)

-2. Total number of employees eligible for mentorship program are 1549 whereas, 72498 employees are retiring over the four years.
+2. Total number of employees eligible for mentorship program are `1549` whereas, `72498` employees are retiring over the four years.
 It seems we do not have sufficient mentors for the next generation of employees.
 We have made an assumption regarding the analysis:
 - Mentor and mentee should be from same department and title.